 We use Unit Studies to guide lesson work and to interconnect curricula for a deeper understanding of the topics.
 There are 16 unit weeks and one week before and after each unit week for a total of 18 classes.
+Children will keep a master record of all their work that they get to take home at the end of the year.
+Instructors will email weekly class summaries that explain what your child learned — these summaries are great resources to document your homeschooling progress.

 See the plans for this year’s full schedule: